VPRLab/BackDroid/README.md

 BackDroid was initially developed in a private BitBucket repo, and we are now migrating it to GitHub.
 We also include some binaries and scripts of Amandroid and FlowDroid for a quick comparison between them and BackDroid.

-We are cleaning the code of BackDroid and making it easy-to-use and extensible.
+We are **cleaning the code** of BackDroid to make it easy-to-use and extensible.
 The current version was mainly set for Daoyuan's computer and used some hard-code.

 Our ultimate goal is to **make BackDroid a *practical* and *full-stack* Android static analysis tool**, which can run as **a standalone tool** and also be used as **a generic SDK** to support customization for different problems.